Learn how to become a Norland Nanny, including training length, entry requirements and career pathways

 Once you have successfully applied, met our entry requirements and interviewed, you will be offered a place to study at Norland.

-Successfully complete 3 years studying our BA Hons Degree in Early Childhood Education and Care and Norland Diploma.
+Successfully complete three years studying our BA (Hons) Early Childhood Education and Care degree and Norland diploma.

-Spend 34 weeks on placement in a minimum of 8 different settings including nurseries, schools, hospital wards, specialist schools and with families.
+Spend 34 weeks on placement in a minimum of eight different settings including nurseries, schools, hospital wards, specialist schools and with families.

-Finish your third year at Norland by completing your final year degree modules and work-based project to graduate from your degree.
+Complete your third and final year degree modules and work-based project to graduate from your degree.

 Complete the final diploma module, the NQN year, as a Newly Qualified Nanny in paid full-time employment with a family, supported by our dedicated NQN team.

-Graduate from the Norland Diploma and gain the professional title of Norland Nanny or Norlander.
+Graduate from the Norland Diploma and gain the professional title Norland Nanny or Norlander.

 Securing your place at Norland

-Interested in the first step to becoming a Norland Nanny, applying to Norland?
+Interested in the first step to becoming a Norland Nanny by applying to Norland?
 Find out more about the application process in our Norland Unwrapped: Applying, funding and accommodation webinar.

 Do I need work experience to become a Norland Nanny?